 Unlike a traditional savings account or bank account, your money grows tax-deferred in a 529 account and qualified distributions are federal tax and state tax free.

 Different states have different state plans with different investment options and different benefits and tax advantages.
 You can enroll in any state’s 529 plan that accepts non-resident enrollment.
 529 plan funds can be applied to in-state schools or out of state schools, public or private institutions.
 529 plan accounts can be linked the Upromise rewards service.
 Earn an extra $25 bonus when you connect a 529 account to your Upromise profile.

 Georgia’s state 529 plan is the Georgia Path2College 529 Plan.
 TIAA-CREF Tuition Financing, Inc. is the program manager.
-The Path2College Plan features two different year-of-enrollment tracks with 10 portfolios each and six static investment options including a guaranteed option with a minimum effective annual interest rate between 1% and 3% and as declared each January.
+The Path2College Plan features sixteen investment portfolio options – 10 year-of-enrollment portfolios and six static investment options including a guaranteed option with a minimum effective annual interest rate between 1% and 3% and as declared each January.

-You can visit the plan website at path2college529.com for more information.
+You can visit the plan website at www.path2college529.com for more information.